At Ballot Box and In Court, Reformers Shake System

 The record in Washington State supports that argument.
 Since 2008, when Washington began using the Top-Two Primary, voting by the state’s delegation to the U.S. House of Representatives has become more moderate.
 Voter turnout jumped from 2006 to 2010 and in subsequent elections, the Top-Two Primary enabled some moderate candidates in both major parties to win seats in Congress.

-Gerrymandering – Is Your State Doing Anything?
+Gerrymandering – What’s Happening in Your State ?

 - Aug.
 10, 2012 – Alabama’s Legislative Black Caucus and other black Alabama office holders file a lawsuit in federal court to try to block implementation of new legislative redistricting plans, claiming they “dilute minority voting strength, violate the principle of “one person, one vote” and illegally split Alabama counties among multiple legislative districts.”